UNDERSTANDING LOCUSTS

 Paoli M., Nishino H., Couzin-Fuchs E and Galizia G. (2020) Coding of odour and space in the hemimetabolous insect Periplaneta americana, J. Exp.
 Biol.
 223 (3): jeb218032.

-From movement to smelling: Active sensing
+From AcTion to odour: Active sensing

 Compared to touch or vision, olfaction has long been seen as a passive sense.
 However, throughout the animal kingdom self-generated movement (e.g., sniffing, antenna movement, flight maneuvers) are used to bring new odorants to the olfactory organs.
 Using computer vision and electrophysiology we study the mechanisms by which insects sample their olfactory environment and make movement decisions.